Masturbation: Why it's an 'evolutionary magic trick'

 What's the Big Idea?

-Jesse Bering, the author of the new book Why is the Penis Shaped Like That? describes the ability to create fantasy scenes in our heads as "an evolutionary magic trick."
+Jesse Bering, the author of the 2012 book Why is the Penis Shaped Like That? describes the ability to create fantasy scenes in our heads as "an evolutionary magic trick."
 He writes:

 This "advanced social cognitive system" makes us unique among animals, in that we masturbate to completion.
 And yet, why would humans evolve to waste sperm in such a gratuitous fashion?
 Bering points to the theory that men are "making room for better quality sperm cells, fresher sperm cells, and getting rid of the old."